-The IAC, City Treasurer, designated City staff, and the City's Investment Manager will participate in the evaluation process.
-After a review of RFQ responses and consideration of staff's recommendation, the IAC will make the final selection of broker/dealers for inclusion on the List.
+The City Treasurer, designated City staff, and the City's Investment Manager will participate in the evaluation process.
+After a review of RFQ responses, the review team will submit the approved list of broker/dealers to the IAC.
 Each firm on the list will be required to complete an Acknowledgement of Compliance Standards for Investment Transactions (Attachment 1).
-Once the Approved List of all qualified firms has been completed by the IAC, the City's Investment Manager will utilize such firms when executing investment transactions for the various portfolios of the City.
+Once the list of all qualified firms has been approved, the City's Investment Manager will utilize such firms when executing investment transactions for the various portfolios of the City.